Features Pricing How It Works About Client Login Free Audit

 That is exactly why STR Engine includes monitoring and escalation logic.

-Not every issue should be handled blindly by automation.
 Some situations need human review, vendor follow-up, client visibility, or a more careful path.
-The system is designed to move routine work automatically while surfacing higher-risk or less predictable situations into a monitored environment instead of letting them disappear inside an inbox.
+The system is designed to move routine work automatically while surfacing higher-risk or less predictable situations into a monitored environment.

 How STR Engine is priced and why it is framed the way it is.